June 3, 2016

 The steps were spaced quite far apart, but everything was holding well, so it went nicely until the ladder was supposed to get on the roof through a trapdoor.
 A few bricks fell from the stack on it, and the roots of trees that grew on the top finished the jamming.
 I couldn't open it, but I saw a way to get around: transfer on a massive joist nearby and climb through a broken skylight window.
 Not the most relaxing thing I have done, as wet moss and other flora partially covered the surface; it did the trick, tho.

 The chimney's technical state was truly unlovable, but it was the newly gained company that got me close to a need for new trousers.
 I recapitulated my situation: camera in one hand, a rotten piece of metal that holds me from a 100 ft drop in the other, and one big f-word in my head.
 Right.
-Meanwhile, the giant checked all the rooms from the boiler room.
-"Is he searching for something?
-I wondered.
-"Is he searching for someone?
-Flipping heck, is he searching for me?
-Is he alone? …My car!
-Shoot, my car is down there with him — or them?!
-To hell with the smokestack," my mind abruptly concentrated on a plan that would get me out of here in a way that I wouldn't add to the ugly crime stats numbers, and my car wouldn't become one of those with broken windows.
+Meanwhile, the giant checked all the rooms from the boiler room, and I wondered:

-I descended back to the roof while I was eagerly hypnotizing the person below me.
+"Right on, to hell with the smokestack," my mind abruptly concentrated on a plan that would get me out of here in a way that I wouldn't add a number to the ugly crime stats, and my car wouldn't become one of those with broken windows.
+I descended back to the roof while eagerly hypnotizing the person below me.
 "Don't look up!"
 Thankfully, it worked.
-He kept his eyes down and once he finished his search of the boiler room, he left to the other building, where are the stairs to higher floors.
+He kept his eyes down and once he finished his walk through the boiler room, he left to the other building, where were the stairs to higher floors.
 I jumped that miserable skylight gap from the roof to the ladder like nothing and sprinted down.

 Once on the ground, I flew towards the hole in the wall while paying attention not to step on a piece of glass or anything that would make excessive noise.
 The goal was to avoid any contact.
 Outside the boiler room, I joined one of the paths going through the forest.